nickyvanurk/nickyvanurk/README.md

 **`Software Engineer`**

-I'm a game engine programmer with a focus on 3D graphics and real-time networking.
-I build the underlying technologies that support interactive game worlds, multiplayer experiences, and dynamic, high-performance graphics.
+I'm a game engine programmer with a focus on real-time networking and replication.
+I build the underlying technologies that support interactive game worlds and multiplayer experiences.

 ---